Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Linear Optics in IOTA

 \section{Linear Optics in IOTA}

 A wide range of linear optics configurations can be achieved in IOTA by adjusting the field strength of individual quadrupoles.
 A total of 79 free parameters allow us to control dispersion, one-turn phase advance, momentum compaction, and transverse coupling.
-Figure~\ref{fig:twiss} shows examples of betatron amplitudes ($\beta_{x,y}$) and dispersion ($D_{x,y}$) as functions of position ($s$) around the ring, computed using the MAD-X\cite{MADX} code, for two lattice configurations.
-The black curves represent the optics functions used for experiments with the Danilov-Nagaitsev (\textit{DN}) non-linear magnet\cite{Danilov2010}, the blue curves depict an ensemble of possible configurations for electron cooling (\textit{ECOOL}), and the orange curves indicate a reference lattice from this ensemble.
-A separate document\cite{Banerjee2024-ecool} details the design of the electron cooling lattices.
-The transverse acceptances ($\epsilon_{mx,y} \equiv \max { r_{x,y}^2/\beta_{x,y} }$) of the lattice quantify the maximum phase-space area the beam can occupy and are dependent on the aperture radii ($r_{x,y}$).
-The non-linear magnets in sections BR and BL, as well as the planned Ionization Profile Monitor\cite{Piekarz2025} in section E, impose strict aperture limitations on the beam, significantly reducing the acceptance of the lattice.
+Figure~\ref{fig:twiss} shows examples of betatron amplitudes ($\beta_{x,y}$) and dispersion ($D_{x,y}$) as functions of position ($s$) around the ring, computed using the MAD-X \cite{MADX} code, for two lattice configurations.
+The black curves represent the optics functions used for experiments with the Danilov-Nagaitsev (\textit{DN}) non-linear magnet \cite{Danilov2010}, the blue curves depict an ensemble of possible configurations for electron cooling (\textit{ECOOL}), and the orange curves indicate a reference lattice from this ensemble. \textaddition{The \textit{DN} lattice has already been implemented for 150~MeV electron operations in IOTA \cite{Romanov2014, Wieland2025} and benchmarked with linear optics calculations in MAD-X.} A separate document \cite{Banerjee2024-ecool} details the design of the electron cooling lattices \textaddition{for future use}.
+The transverse acceptances (\textcorrection{$\epsilon_{mx,y} \equiv \min { r_{x,y}^2/\beta_{x,y} }$}) of the lattice quantify the maximum phase-space area the beam can occupy and are dependent on the aperture radii ($r_{x,y}$).
+The non-linear magnets in sections BR and BL, as well as the planned Ionization Profile Monitor \cite{Piekarz2025} in section E, impose strict aperture limitations on the beam, significantly reducing the acceptance of the lattice.
 Table~\ref{tab:latticeparams} highlights this effect by comparing the acceptances with aperture restrictions to a configuration where the aperture is the nominal beam pipe radius of 25~mm throughout the ring.
 The transverse optics also influence the longitudinal dynamics of the ring.\\